 OBJECTIVE ACTIONS 2.1 Ensure all regional libraries offer flexible, adaptable, comfortable and welcoming spaces.
-Develop future library spaces that can accommodate quiet and contemplative thinking and learning together with collaborative group learning and play.
-Apply a best practice project management approach to our programs and capital projects.
-Include exhibiting and performing spaces/possibilities for the visual, tactile and performing arts in all new library spaces.
-Increase use of library meeting rooms and venue spaces.
-2.2 Inspire our communities Support alternative ways of learning through increased transparency between inside and outside spaces; extending usability beyond library walls. with great library design: uplifting, sustainable.
-Identify and pursue opportunities to green inside and outside libraries; sensory gardens; biodiversity; story and programming nooks. place-based.
-Ensure all new libraries offer amenable indoor/outdoor sitting and learning spaces.
-Partner with our Member Councils to advocate, plan and secure funding for place-based library developments that make a difference for our local communities.
-2.3 2.3 Invite customers to shape and influence the functionality and accessibility of library spaces.
-Facilitate flexible collaborative spaces that can be repurposed to meet the needs of individual users.
-Encourage and promote the use of libraries as co-working and creative practice and maker hubs for the community. ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, With community, develop and launch a new Disability Access and Inclusion Plan, considering both physical accessibility and non-physical barriers to participation.
-2.4 2.4 Enhance the role of libraries as places for belonging and community connection.
-Grow the role of libraries as activators of community connection through joint initiatives with local partners.
-Actively reflect the unique character, stories, cultural heritage and naming of local places through library programs, collections and spaces.
-Develop our virtual library spaces to strengthen opportunities for belonging and connection.
+Develop future library space and learning together with Apply a best practice proje projects.
+Include exhibiting and per performing arts in all new Increase use of library me 2.2 Inspire our communities with great library design: uplifting, sustainable.
+Support alternative ways of and outside spaces; exten ldentify and pursue oppor gardens; biodiversity; stor place-based.
+Ensure all new libraries of Partner with our Member (based library developmen 2.3 Invite customers to shape and influence the functionality and accessibility of library spaces.
+Facilitate flexible collabor individual users.
+Encourage and promote th maker hubs for the comm With community, develop considering both physical 2.4 Enhance the role of libraries as places for belonging and community connection.
+Grow the role of libraries a initiatives with local partn Actively reflect the unique places through library pro Develop our virtual library connection.